 Larger businesses often build their network around a server

 - A server is a dedicated computer that manages your network and stores files.
-It can improve network performance and data security.

 - A server allows you to run centralised applications, such as a customer relationship management system.
-Companies are increasingly opting for cloud services instead.

 - Cloud servers are increasingly used by businesses to store their data.
 This can be more flexible, allowing you to add or remove capacity as required - but you will need a reliable internet connection.

-A wireless network ('Wi-Fi') can provide extra flexibility
+A wireless network ('wi-fi') can provide extra flexibility

-- Many businesses use wired connections for permanent desks, and rely on wireless for other parts of their building.
+- Many businesses use wired connections for permanent desks, and rely on wireless connections for other parts of their building.